How to Protect Yourself from Identity Theft

 - Create synthetic identities that are cobbled together from different individuals’ personal information.

-Although identity theft seems impossible to prevent, there are many different steps you can take to keep your personal information safe:
+Although identity theft may seem impossible to prevent, there are many different steps you can take to keep your person information safe:

 - Control access to your financial information.